nsatoru1899/freemarket_sample_64c/README.md

 ### Association

-- has_many :likes
+- has_many :likes dependent: :destroy
-- has_many :comments
+- has_many :comments dependent: :destroy
-- has_many :images
+- has_many :images dependent: :destroy
 - belongs_to :user
 - belongs_to :category
 - belongs_to :brand